Back to Louisiana

 • Specifies that these procedures must be reimbursed at the same rate as outpatient hospital settings or 100% of Medicare rates, whichever is lower.

-• Instructs LDH to include relevant billing codes and estimated costs in their plan and submit it to specific committees by October 1, 2026.
+• Instructs LDH to include relevant billing codes and estimated costs in the plan and submit it to specific committees by October 1, 2026.

 • It is unclear what specific actions LDH must take beyond creating and submitting a plan to implement these changes.

-Plain English: The amendment to HB198 involves the House voting on Senate changes related to Medicaid reimbursement for ambulatory surgical centers.
+Plain English: The amendment to HB198 involves the House voting on Senate amendments related to Medicaid reimbursement for ambulatory surgical centers.

 • The House voted to concur with Senate amendments regarding Medicaid reimbursement for certain procedures in ambulatory surgical centers.

-• The official text does not provide specific details about the concrete changes made by the amendment, only that it involves concurrence with Senate amendments.
+• The official text does not provide specific details about the changes made by the Senate amendments, only that the House is voting on them.

 Plain English: The amendment removes references to specific types of surgeries and procedures from the bill text related to Medicaid reimbursement for ambulatory surgical centers.